wduquette/joe/jug/src/operators.md

 ## Logical Operators

-The `&&` and `||` operators provide short-circuit execution of Boolean expressions in the usual way.
-However, in Joe the values `false` and `null` are considered false in Boolean expressions, and all other values are considered true.
+The `&&` and `||` operators provide short-circuit execution of [[joe.Boolean]] expressions in the usual way.
+However, in Joe any value can be used in a Boolean expression.
+The values `false` and `null` are considered false, and all other values are considered true.

 Thus, instead of yielding `true` or `false`, `&&` and `||` yield the